 This free modern scarf crochet pattern is surprisingly simple to make!
 Its lightweight weave makes it a perfect wrap to throw on for chilly summer nights.
-The free pattern is below or you can purchase the ad-free, printable PDF for $2.75 here.
+The free pattern is below or you can purchase the ad-free, printable PDF here.

 This modern triangle wrap post is a collaboration with my friends at Lion Brand Yarn.
 This post contains affiliate links.